neurai-vn/Neurai-VN-SciData/README.md

 ---

 ## 3. Data Installation
-- The NEURAI-VN dataset (latest version) can be accessed at [https://zenodo.org/records/18976768](https://zenodo.org/records/18976768).
+- The NEURAI-VN dataset (latest version) can be accessed at [https://zenodo.org/records/18976768](https://zenodo.org/records/18976768) upon request.
 - For automatic data installation, please follow the instructions below to download and extract the dataset from Zenodo.
 In addition, please ensure you have the necessary permissions and tools to access the dataset.

 ```bash